-- How much does it cost to retain?
+- How much does it cost to retrain?

 - What are the benefits of retraining in your 40s?

-- What do I need to consider when retraining for a new career at 40?
+- What do I need to consider when training for a new career?

 - How do I start a career at 40 without a university degree?